ZidongChen25/Imitation_Policy_Minimal/README.md

 ```bash
 pip install torch torchvision gymnasium tensorboard stable-baselines3 numpy
 ```
-## How to Use
+## 🚀 How to Use

-Imitation learning policy needs expert demonstrations, for example, human demonstration or we can train a RL policy such as PPO, SAC, DDPG.
+Imitation learning policy requires expert demonstrations, for example, human demonstration or we can train a RL policy such as PPO, SAC, DDPG.
 In this easy environment Pendulum, we use PPO to train an expert policy.

 1. Generate expert demonstrations: